CARBON CAPTURE CONGRESS

 • Carbon capture and storage technologies in Poland’s energy-climate transition, Maciej Pyrka, The National Centre for Emissions Management

-Decarbonisation of the cement industry as a driving force for the development of the CCUS sector in Poland
+Decarbonisation of the cement industry as a driving force for the development of the CCUS sector in Poland, Patryk Suchodolski, Górażdże Cement

-Decarbonisation of the steel and metallurgical industry – is there a role for CCUS technologies?
+Decarbonisation of the steel and metallurgical industry – is there room for CCUS technology?
+Kamil Laskowski, Instrat Foundation

-CO₂ storage in Poland – when will we be ready to close the CCS value chain based on domestic resources?, Krzysztof Galos, Ministry of Climate and Environment?
+• CO2 storage in Poland – when will we be ready to close the CCS technology chain based on domestic resources?
+Krzysztof Galos, Deputy Minister of Climate and Environment

 14:00 – 14:45 – Lunch

-14:45 – 15:00 – Global development of the CCUS sector – lessons for Europe – Global CCUS Institute
+14:45 – 15:00 – Global development of the CCUS sector – lessons for Europe – Global CCUS Institute, Carlo Maccherini, Global CCS Institute

 15:00 – 17:00 – CCUS infrastructure and projects in Poland and Europe

-• CCS projects and technologies in Norway – Europe’s leader in CCS development, Bjorn Erik Brustad, Embassy of the Kingdom of Norway in Poland
+• CCS projects and technologies in Norway – the European leader in CCS development.
+Discussion panel with experts

-• Carbon dioxide removal technologies – how will we close the net-zero 2050 balance?
+• CO2 removcal technologies – how will we close the net-zero balance by 2050?Valery Shapoval, Linde Gaz Polska

 19:00 – 22:00 – Dinner